10¢ Billionaire

-10¢ Billionaire is the sixth album released by the hard rock band BulletBoys.
+10¢ Billionaire is the sixth album released by the American rock band BulletBoys.
 It was released in the summer of 2009 on Chavis Records.
 The album was produced by Brent Woods and written by Marq Torien.
 It received limited amount of promotion as the record company ceased trading.

 Reception

 Writing for AllMusic, Greg Prato wrote that the album "is arguably BulletBoys heaviest release yet", and gave the album 2 and 1/2 out of 5 stars.